California Asylum Rights (2026)

 • Convention Against Torture (CAT): Protection under 8 C.F.R. § 208.16–18 for people who would face torture by or with the consent of their government.
 No 1-year deadline.
 Does not require a connection to a protected ground.

 Step 2: Get an immigration lawyer.
-Asylum cases are complex, and having a lawyer dramatically increases your chances of success.
-Contact the National Immigrant Justice Center at (312) 660-1370, the American Immigration Lawyers Association (AILA) at aila.org, or a local legal aid organization.
+Asylum cases are document-heavy, evidence-driven, and depend on credible testimony.
+National Immigrant Justice Center at (312) 660-1370, AILA's lawyer search at aila.org, or your local legal aid office.

-Step 3: If you are in expedited removal, tell the officer immediately: "I am afraid to return to my country."
-This will trigger a credible fear interview with an asylum officer.
-If you pass, you will be referred to immigration court for a full hearing.
+Step 3: If you're in expedited removal, say it out loud.
+"I am afraid to return to my country."
+That sentence triggers the credible fear interview with an asylum officer.
+Pass it and your case moves to immigration court.

 Step 4: Gather evidence of persecution.
-This includes: country condition reports (from the State Department, Human Rights Watch, Amnesty International), personal declarations, witness statements, medical records, police reports, photos, news articles, and any documentation of what happened to you.
+State Department country condition reports, Human Rights Watch and Amnesty International documents, personal declarations, witness statements, medical records, police reports, photos, news articles, anything documenting what happened to you or what's happening in your country.

 What should you NOT do?